Terms of reference

 - Providing democratic input to the Sustainability and Transformation Partnership (STP), alongside Stoke on Trent City Council.

-- Acting as an advocate for the changes required to ensure the sustainability of the health and care services and shaping proposals to ensure that they are publically acceptable.
+- Acting as an advocate for the changes required to ensure the sustainability of the health and care services and shaping proposals to ensure that they are publicly acceptable.

 - Overseeing the Better Care Fund (BCF) and encouraging joint commissioning between the County Council and the NHS.

 - Monitoring health and well-being, identifying emerging trends and any additional actions required.

 - Carrying out the statutory functions of the Board as listed below.

 The statutory functions of the Board are set out in the Health and Social Care Act 2012: